solvebio/solvebio-python/solvebio/cli/tutorial.md

     Dataset.all()

-To retrieve a dataset by its full path, send your account name, the vault name, and the dataset path, all separated by a colon:
+To retrieve a dataset by its full path, send your account domain, the vault name, and the dataset path, all separated by a colon:

     Dataset.get_by_full_path('acme:test-vault:/path/to/my/dataset')